Historic Yates Mill County Park is not on my usual round of go-to parks.

 Then you can print it out and refer to your plan anytime you want.
 Happy training!
 LJ

-Honestly though, I never really stopped hiking.
+Honestly, though I feel like a slacker, I never really stopped hiking.

-That said, ever since late May, when I returned from my epic 2-week hiking trip to Greece, I HAVE slacked off on my indoor cross-training – and it shows!
+That said, ever since last June, when I returned from my epic hiking trip to Scotland, I HAVE slacked off on my indoor cross-training – and it shows!

-Keep reading to learn more about how I’m doing a quick tune-up for my upcoming Holiday trips and gatherings – and how you could, too!
+Keep reading to learn more about how I’m doing a quick tune-up for my upcoming trips and gatherings – and how you could, too!

 We have miles and miles of local greenways available near where I live in North Carolina.